-The solicitation of proxies by management of the Company will be made primarily by mail but solicitation may be made by telephone or in person with the cost of such solicitation to be borne by the Company.
-While no arrangements have been made to date, the Company may contract for the solicitation of proxies for the Meeting.
+The solicitation of proxies by management of the Company will be made primarily by mail and virtually; however, proxies may also be solicited by telephone or in person with the cost of such solicitation to be borne by the Company.
+While no arrangements have been made to date, the Company may have certain officers, directors, regular employees, or contract a company for the solicitation of proxies for the Meeting.
 Such arrangements would include customary fees which would be borne by the Company.